MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

 2. Select an element from the list.
 3. In the **Edit element** pane, select **Delete element**.
 4. To confirm your deletion, select **Delete**.

+### Advanced configuration of elements

+#### Product/Company field

+When entering a product or a company, a list with suggested results appears that lets you choose the most appropriate entry.
+We strongly recommend to select a verified entry (the list item shows a green check mark) to have the highest accuracy and relevance for your insights.

+#### Element type

+This field is automatically filled in if you select a verified entry in the Product/Company field but you can always change the type of an element.

+Currently, 3 types of elements are supported:
+- Product
+- Company
+- Other

+Changing the type of an element will influence the accuracy and relevance of the insights for that element.

+Example: If you select the verified entry for Microsoft, the element type will be **Company**.
+Changing the element type will reduce the quality, accuracy, and relevance of your insights.
+We recommend to change the auto-populated type only if it's incorrect.

+#### Website field

+This field is auto-populated if you select a verified entry in the Product/Company field.
+You can delete or edit the suggested website URL or add a URL if there is no suggested value.

+You can enter only one URL, and it's required if you want to get Journey Insights [TO DO](link).

+#### Affiliation

+This field lets you specify how you are related to an element.
+It's required if you wan to get Competitor Insights [TO DO](link).

+Currently, 3 types of affiliation are supported:
+- Mine
+- Not mine
+- No affiliation